― Thich Nhat Hạnh

 At Insight Meditation Society in Barre, MA, the Rain's Retreat has become The Three Month Course, a meditation intensive that begins in September each year.
 In 1991, I joined that retreat for the entire month of October.

 Being speechless for weeks and weeks left me speechless.
 In Silence, a deep sense of awe emerged.
 To a mind freed from the fetters of thought, it became self-evident that the wind whispering through the trees said all there was to say about the nature of Reality.

 To Every Thing There is a Season

-Although at this stage of the journey I don't sense a need to head for the hills for an extended period of time, I think the neighborhood trees, winter whispering in their ear, had something to say to me as I walked through the neighborhood a few mornings ago.
+Although at this stage of the journey I don't sense a need to head for the hills for an extended period of time, I think one patch of orange leaves had something to say to me as I walked through the neighborhood a few mornings ago.
 Nestled in a silent choir of green maple leaves, it was whispering:

 It makes me shut up -- and pay even closer attention to the Silence!